Ed-Pavlov/Binstate/README.md

 Binstate don't use it's own thread to execute transitions.

 `Raise(event)`
-will execute exit action of the current state and enter action of the new state on the current thread.
+executes an 'exit' action of the current state and an 'enter' action of the new state on the current thread.
-If enter action is blocking `Raise` will block until enter action finishes.
+If an 'enter' action is blocking `Raise` will block until enter action finishes.
-`RaiseAsync(event)` uses `Task.Run` to execute transition.
+`RaiseAsync(event)` uses `Task.Run` to execute a transition.

- It gives an application full control on threading model of the state machine.
+It gives an application a full control on the threading model of the state machine.

 ### Support async methods

-Supports using async methods as enter action of the state.
-Binstate guarantees that async enter action will finis before calling exit action of the current state and enter action of the new state.
-Async method should return `Task`, `async void` methods are not supported.
+Supports async methods as an 'enter' action of the state.
+Binstate guarantees that an async 'enter' action will finish before calling an 'exit' action of the current state and an 'enter' action of the new state.
+An async method should return `Task`, `async void` methods are not supported.

 ### Conditional transitions using C# not DSL

-Instead of introducing conditional transition into state machine DSL like
+Instead of introducing conditional transition into state machine's DSL like

     .If(CallDialled, Ringing, () => IsValidNumber)
     .If(CallDialled, Beeping, () => !IsValidNumber);